odundofelix/Learner-Application-and-Opportunity-Analysis/README.md

 | Steady application trend in 2025 | Continue monitoring as more data arrives |

 ---

-## 👥 Team Members

-- Niharika Pandey
-- Sarim Kazi
-- Felix Ochieng
-- Parth Mane
-- Himanshu Durgapal
-- Aparna Agarwal
-- Suman Iqbal
-- Niloy Deb Barma
-- Sanchari Karmakar

----

 ## 🏁 Final Notes

-This project was a successful collaboration focused on transforming fragmented datasets into a reliable, insightful dashboard for stakeholder decision-making.
+This project was a successful work focused on transforming fragmented datasets into a reliable, insightful dashboard for stakeholder decision-making.

 ---